mutalyzer/backtranslate/docs/library.rst

 Library
 =======

-The library provides functions for back translation from amino acids to nucleotides.
+This library provides functions for back translation from amino acid changes to nucleotide changes.

 .. code:: python